fac19/teach-fish-frontend/README.md

 - [x] Set up React Router
 - [x] Sign up and login with Netlify Identity Widget
 - [x] Redirect to a form after signing in that requests more information from the user (posts to AirTable API)
-- [x] Built React compontents for headings, links, form elements, buttons, navbar, back icon
+- [x] Built React components for headings, links, form elements, buttons, navbar, back icon

 ---